-In the same Advisory Opinion, the IACtHR recognized the right to a healthy environment as an autonomous, fundamental right, 11 stating that the adverse impacts of climate change put this right at risk as they "may cause irreparable harm to human beings."
-The Court also highlighted how the individual dimension of the right to a healthy environment demonstrates the interdependence and indivisibility of civil and political rights and ESCER, as a violation of the right to a healthy environment often has "a direct and an indirect impact on the individual owing to its connectivity to other rights, such as the rights to ... personal integrity and life."
-The Court notably reiterated that civil and political rights and ESCR "should be understood integrally and comprehensively as human rights ... and are enforceable in all cases before the competent authorities."
-These positions were also reflected in the recent Lhaka Honhat decision in which, for the first time, the Court recognized the violation of the human right to a healthy environment, in close relation to the rights to adequate food, water, and cultural identity.15
+such as the rights to ... personal integrity and life."
+14 The Court notably reiterated that civil and political rights and ESCR "should be understood integrally and comprehensively as human rights ... and are enforceable in all cases before the competent authorities."15 These positions were also reflected in the recent Lhaka Honhat decision in which, for the first time, the Court recognized the violation of the human right to a healthy environment, in close relation to the rights to adequate food, water, and cultural identity.

-In the African human rights system, the African Commission on Human and Peoples' Rights (ACHPR) issued a resolution on the human rights impacts of extreme weather in Eastern and Southern Africa due to climate change, in which it highlighted the necessity to consider the rights of peoples to economic, social and cultural development and to a satisfactory environment favourable to their development.16 The Commission has also issued three other resolutions emphasizing the need to study the impacts of climate change on human rights, including ESCER; this series of resolutions recalls States' obligations to adopt measures to mitigate the impacts of climate change on the enjoyment of human rights.
-17 Furthermore, the African Commission on Human and Peoples' Rights has recognized, "...the importance of a clean and safe environment that is closely linked to economic and social rights in so far as the environment affects the quality of life and safety of the individual."
-18 iii.
+The African Commission on Human and Peoples' Rights (ACHPR) has issued a resolution on the human rights impacts of extreme weather in Eastern and Southern Africa due to climate change, urging the consideration of peoples' rights to economic, social and cultural development and to a satisfactory environment favourable to their development.
+Three other resolutions emphasized the need to study the impacts of climate change on human rights, including ESCER, and highlighted State obligations to adopt measures to mitigate the impacts of climate change on the enjoyment of human rights.
+18 Furthermore, the ACHPR recognized, "...the importance of a clean and safe environment that is closely linked to economic and social rights in so far as the environment affects the quality of life and safety of the individual."19 iii.
 Comparative Constitutional Law Standards